CMPSC-310-AI-Spring2023/project02_computer-vision/README.md

 ### Baseline Requirements

 - Your project must shine a light on or solves a specific issue related to fairness, bias, privacy, or similar.
-- Your project should be implemented in Python.
+- Your project must be implemented in Python.
+- Your implementation should perform some pre-processing on images or videos and then apply a learning algorithm to perform a specific task.
 - You must use OpenCV and `scikit-learn` library.
-- While your project should be based on an existing project, it should NOT be just a copy of an existing project (for example, a class program or an online tutorial).
+- While your project can be and should be based on an existing project, it should NOT be just a copy of an existing project (for example, a class program or an online tutorial).
 - You must include references to all resources used in your report as links to online resources or by specifying activity number or reading resource if using class resources.
-- You must include and specify all the steps needed to successfully run your program(s).
-This include installation instructions or docker set up, if you prefer to run your tool outside of Colab.
+- You must include and specify all the steps needed to successfully run your program(s) in your report.
+This include installation instructions if you prefer to run your tool outside of Colab.
+- You must produce a visual product that demonstrates the results of your application (video, live demo, etc.).
+- You must engage in mid-project check-in and participate in the presentation.

 ### Steps to Project Completion